vfarcic/blue-green-docker-jenkins/README.md

 vagrant up swarm-master swarm-node-1 swarm-node-2
 ```

 Next, we should provision servers with Docker Swarm, Docker Compose, Consul, Consul Template and Registrator.
 If you are new to Docker Swarm, you might benefit from reading the [Docker Clustering Tools Compared: Kubernetes vs Docker Swarm](http://technologyconversations.com/2015/11/04/docker-clustering-tools-compared-kubernetes-vs-docker-swarm/) article.
-Information about Consul and the other tools we'll use for service discover can be found in the [Service Discovery: Zookeeper vs etcd vs Consul](http://technologyconversations.com/2015/09/08/service-discovery-zookeeper-vs-etcd-vs-consul/) article.
+Information about Consul and the other tools we'll use for service discovery can be found in the [Service Discovery: Zookeeper vs etcd vs Consul](http://technologyconversations.com/2015/09/08/service-discovery-zookeeper-vs-etcd-vs-consul/) article.

 It might take some time to create all three servers especially if this is the first time you're using Vagrant with Ubuntu.
 Once they are up and running, we can use Ansible to configure the cluster.
 Since the creation of VMs included installation of Ansible in the *swarm-master* node, we can use it to run the [swarm.yml](https://github.com/vfarcic/blue-green-docker-jenkins/blob/master/ansible/swarm.yml) playbook.